Diamond appraisals: ultimate guide

 What are Diamond Appraisals?

-A jewelry appraisal is a document that describes its physical features, assesses its quality and assigns a value to it:
+A diamond appraisal is a document that describes its physical features, assesses its quality and assigns a value to it:

 Diamond appraisals are performed by experts who not only have a solid understanding of diamonds themselves, but also their value.

-It’s a specialized skill and while ideally they are a gemologist with a qualification from GIA, or similar independent body, this is not essential.
+They are a little different from a generic jewelry appraisal due to the specialized knowledge required to accurately determine a diamond’s characteristics and therefore estimate its value.
+While ideally they are a gemologist with a qualification from GIA, or similar independent body, this is not essential.

 The appraiser will determine the 4 Cs of your diamond, examine the ring setting and the materials used and compare it to other similar pieces.
 After a thorough evaluation, they’ll provide you with detailed documentation about your diamond that will describe it and assign it a value.